beautiful-day/game-of-the-generals/README.md

 game-of-the-generals
 ====================

-a board game made in python
+a classic filipino board game made in python